 Leigh Anne Fake has been ringing handbells in church since 1999.
 She was born, raised and continues to live in Seaford.
 Leigh Anne is a high school counselor.
 She earned a BS degree from Salisbury University and a Masters in Education from Wilmington University.

-Christine Fox-Roberts has been ringing handbells for over 40 years, and enjoys performing with advanced ensembles including Virtuoso, Distinctly Bronze East and The Ringing Nativity.
+Christine Fox-Roberts has been ringing handbells for over 50 years, and enjoys performing with advanced ensembles including Virtuoso, Distinctly Bronze East and The Ringing Nativity.
 She has also participated in The Great Christmas Ring at the Lincoln Memorial in Washington DC.
 She graduated with a DMD degree from The University of Medicine and Dentistry of NJ, and practices as a general dentist in Bethany Beach.
-She and her husband enjoy traveling and spending time with their dogs Bell and Copper.
+She and her husband enjoy traveling and spending time with their dogs Sally and Copper.

 Harriet Marisa attended a Capital Ringers Orientation in January 2020 and decided to try ringing for the first time.
 She joined the Bay2 Bay group for beginning to intermediate ringers, and joined Capital Ringers in January 2021.
 She took nine years of piano lessons.
 She is the organization’s Administrative Support Team Leader.